-Supplementary Figure 4 A) Unweighted and B) weighted Unifrac distances depicted in a PCoA and as distances from centroid comparing sampling locations.
-Ellipses are drawn using 95% confidence intervals.
-Asterix indicate level of significance: * < 0.05, ** < 0.01, *** <0.001.

 Joint species distribution modelling to compare differentially abundant genera

 Several common bacterial genera seemed to differ between uninfected and CoV-2B infected bats, but also the two other CoVs caused slight changes in abundant genera (Supplementary Table 3, Supplementary Figure 5).
-Mycoplasma, Staphylococcus, Pectobacterium and Fusobacterium were more common in CoV-2B infected bats.
-Raoultibacter, Paeniclostridium, Gemella, Christensenellaceae_R.7_group, Candidatus_Soleaferrea, Ureaplasma and Alistipes, on the other hand, were found at lower abundances in CoV-2B infected bats.
+Mycoplasma, Staphylococcus, and Pectobacterium were more common in CoV-2B infected bats.
+Raoultibacter, Paeniclostridium, Gemella, Christensenellaceae R-7 group, Candidatus Soleaferrea, Ureaplasma and Alistipes, on the other hand, were found at lower abundances in CoV-2B infected bats.
 We even uncovered some commonalities among different pathogens: Mycoplasma was, for instance, more common in both CoV-2B and CoV-229E infected bats, while Gemella was reduced in any infected bat.
 Moreover, Jamaican fruit bats infected with Astroviridae were also enriched in Mycoplasma and impoverished in Bacteroidiales (Family to Alistipes) 27,31.
-Other genera, such as Lactobacillus or Streptococcus, showed differences in Astrovirus-infected A. jamaicensis but not in CoV-infected H. caffer D. Lastly, gut bacterial genera varied in decreasing strength with age, sampling location and sex (Supplementary Table 3, Supplementary Figure 5).
+Other genera, such as Lactobacillus or Streptococcus, showed differences in Astrovirus-infected A. jamaicensis but not in CoV-infected H. caffer D. Lastly, gut bacterial genera varied in decreasing strength with age and sampling location but not significantly between sexes (Supplementary Table 3, Supplementary Figure 5).